Akshit-dhiman/leetcode-daily-solutions/README.md

 ## 📂 Repository Structure
 The solutions are categorized into three difficulty levels:

+leetcode-daily-solutions/
+│── solutions/
-leetcode-daily-solutions/ │── solutions/ │ ├── Easy/ # Solutions to easy problems │ ├── Medium/ # Solutions to medium problems │ ├── Hard/ # Solutions to hard problems │── README.md # This file │── .gitignore # Ignored files (optional)
+│   ├── Easy/      # Solutions to easy problems
+│   ├── Medium/    # Solutions to medium problems
+│   ├── Hard/      # Solutions to hard problems

-yaml
-Copy
-Edit
+│── README.md      # This file
+│── .gitignore     # Ignored files (optional)

 ---